sdnfv/openNetVM/README.md

 #2.
 Execute Network Function Clients
 -------------

+Network operators like you might have a set of functions that should be performed on different types of packtes flows.
+Here by modifying existing NFs, you could easily decide which types of network functions a packet flow should be processed by, and in what order.

-NFV-based services could easily be implemented by minor modifying or adding patches to ***onvm_nf***, which make  performing flow management simple.
+NFV-based services could easily be implemented by minor modifying or adding patches to ***onvm_nf***, which make  performing flow management simple, and following are existing functions.

 ##2.1 Concise Instruction